 Professor Nicholas Hopkins, Law Commissioner for property, family and trust law said:

 'The current law for the enforcement of family financial orders is unnecessarily complicated and often ineffective.
 These problems cause real hardship for the individuals involved.
 Judges need the necessary powers to ensure that those who can pay, but choose not to, comply with court orders.
 We make extensive recommendations to make the law governing the enforcement of family financial orders more effective, accessible and fair.'

-The Law Commission report and summary are available to download below.
+report and summary are available to download below.